 How much does an emergency dentist appointment cost?

-The cost of emergency dental treatment may not be the first thing on your mind when this kind of incident occurs, but it’s still something you should be aware of.
+The cost of emergency dental treatment may not be the first thing on your mind when this kind of incident occurs, but it's still something you should know.

-Emergency dental care is, understandably, considerably higher.
+Emergency dental care can cost considerably more than routine treatment, but it will also depend on the dentist you go to.
 Some may charge a flat-rate price for after-hours treatment, while others will charge according to the treatment needed.

-The dentist may be able to just administer pain relief for a minimal cost until you’re able to see your dentist during regular hours.
-If, however, you need more complicated treatment – a tooth re-implanted, an abscess drained, or an emergency root canal, for example – you can expect the cost to be much higher.
+The dentist may be able to just administer pain relief at a minimal cost until you're able to see your dentist during regular hours.
+If, however, you need more complicated treatment – a tooth re-implanted, an abscess drained, or an emergency root canal, for example – be prepared for the cost to be much higher.